blankcode/msipdelta2/README.md

 ## When do updates occur?

-- Updates are via cron job from a non public server.
+- Updates are via cron job from a non public server.<br>
-  These are performed at 30 minute past 0 6 12 and 18 hrs daily.
+  These are performed at 30 minute past 00 06 12 and 18 hrs daily.
   - 30 0,6,12,18 \* \* \* ~/msipdelta/job.sh 2>/dev/null

 ## Currently Monitored Networks